 |

-Stop by the conference room of the Murrieta Sizzler on the third Tuesday, and you may overhear dinner conversations about the rising cost of hay and grain . . . mares who won't cycle . . . that mare who is nearly 12 months pregnant and still hasn't foaled . . . or perhaps some tactful bragging about the good-looking foal who was born last week.
+Stop by one of our regular events, and you may overhear conversations about the rising cost of hay and grain . . . mares who won't cycle . . . that mare who is nearly 12 months pregnant and still hasn't foaled . . . or perhaps some tactful bragging about the good-looking foal who was born last week.

 It's just the Farm Managers group talking shop on their night out.
 It varies according to the season, but the ever-present theme is the challenge of keeping the Thoroughbreds healthy and happy.